What exactly are nitrates?

 One of the best ways to advocate for water protection is to educate yourself and others through water testing.
 Testing your water is easier than it might sound, and is a task which can not only help keep your family safe, but can also protect your community.
 Twice per year, the Citizen Science Program allows for a sign-up to receive water testing kits, which include test strips, instructions, a return envelope, and information on how to log your test results.
 This not only aids you in knowing more about your water, but also helps officials paint a picture of water quality throughout Nebraska.
-You can take advantage of this resource during May and September.
-Here is more information and how you can sign up!

 Want to learn more about nitrates in Nebraska?
 Here are some great resources that will help you learn more!

 - Nitrates in Nebraska – A site compiling information specifically about Nebraska’s nitrate issues as they relate to agriculture, community, and economy.